top of page

 Mark Belloni

-When driving around the rural Midwest, the landscape is dominated by the Italianate.
-With its tall, narrow windows, low-hipped roofs, and heavily decorated eaves and porches, the Italianate is one of the most recognizable architectural styles in the United States.
 The style began in England in the early 19th century as part of the Picturesque movement, which arose as a reaction against the rigid symmetry and formality of classicism.
 Advocating for irregularity, variety, and the integration of buildings with their natural surroundings, the Picturesque movement sought to create a more organic and romantic connection between architecture and nature.
 At its core, the Italianate style draws inspiration from the informal, rustic charm of rural Italian villas.
-During its zenith in the United States between 1850 and 1880, the style underwent modifications and embellishments, moving away from its original Italian inspiration to become a distinctly American architectural expression.
+During its zenith in the United States between 1850 and 1880, the form underwent modifications and embellishments, evolving from its Italian origins into a distinctly American architectural expression.

 Other key features of the style include low-pitched roofs and wooden or iron porches with elaborate details.
 Italianate structures are almost always two or three stories tall, with rare single-story examples found in some areas.
-In more ornate cases, Italianate-style homes can include towers and cupolas.
+In more ornate cases, Italianate homes can include towers and cupolas.

 A two-story Italianate house with a low-pitched, hipped roof, wide overhanging eaves supported by ornate brackets, and tall, narrow windows topped with decorative crowns.
 The house features light-colored siding with contrasting trim, a small front porch, and a wrought iron fence enclosing the yard.
 An American flag hangs by the front door, and the house is surrounded by greenery and trees, blending into a rural or suburban setting.